ray-project/ray/doc/source/serve/http-guide.md

 You can configure this behavior using the `http_options={"location": ...}` flag in {mod}`serve.start <ray.serve.start>`:

-- "HeadOnly": start one HTTP server on the head node.
-Serve assumes the head node is the node you executed serve.start on.
+- **HeadOnly**: start one HTTP server on the head node.
+Serve assumes the head node is the node you executed serve.run on.
 This is the default.
-- "EveryNode": start one HTTP server per node.
+- **EveryNode**: start one HTTP server per node.
-- "NoServer" or `None`: disable HTTP server.
+- **NoServer** or `None`: disable HTTP server.

 :::{note}
-Using the "EveryNode" option, you can point a cloud load balancer to the instance group of Ray cluster to achieve high availability of Serve's HTTP proxies.
+To achieve high availability of Serve's HTTP proxies, use **EveryNode** option to point to the instance group of Ray cluster
 :::

 (serve-http)=

 ## Calling Deployments via HTTP

-When you create a deployment, it is exposed over HTTP by default at `/{deployment_name}`.
+When you create a deployment, Serve exposes your deployment over HTTP by default at `/{deployment_name}`.
 You can change the route by specifying the `route_prefix` argument to the {mod}`@serve.deployment <ray.serve.api.deployment>` decorator.

 ```python
 @serve.deployment(route_prefix="/counter")